Vladddd46/libmx/README.md

 # libmx
-This is my own C library,
+This is my own C library.
 In this lib I re-implemented many standart C functions and also some new useful functions.